History of Christianity in Romania: East Roman Empire period

 Following the collapse of the Hunnic Empire in 454, the Gepids "ruled as victors over the extent of all Dacia".
 A gold ring from a 5th-century grave at Apahida is ornamented with crosses.
 Another ring from the grave bears the inscription "OMHARIVS", probably in reference to Omharus, one of the known Gepid kings.
 The Gepidic kingdom was annihilated in 567–568 by the Avars.

+The reign of Justinian I (527-565) was a period of military and religious expansion of the Eastern Roman Empire across the Danube.
+For this purpose, the emperor rebuilt some fortresses on the northern bank of the river, such as Drobeta, Lederata, Zernes-Dierna, Sucidava, Viminacium etc. In "Novella XI", the foundation act of the Justiniana Prima Archbishopric, from 535, in the arguments that motivate the establishment of this prefecture, it is affirmed that Empire has expanded to such an extent that Roman towns are situated on both banks of the Danube.

 The presence of Christians among the "barbarians" has been well documented.
 Theophylact Simocatta wrote of a Gepid who "had once long before been of the Christian religion".
 The author of the Strategikon documented Romans among the Sclavenes, and some of those Romans may have been Christians as well.
 The presence and proselytism of these Christians does not go so far as to explain how artifacts with Christian symbolism appeared on sites to the south and east of the Carpathians in the 560s.
 Such artifacts have been found at Botoșana and Dulceanca.
 Casting molds for pectoral crosses were found in the space around Eastern and Southern Carpathian mountains, starting with the 6th century.